carcassau/carcassau/README.md

 ### Hi there 👋
-If you are reading here now yes yes you will realize how uninformed github user 💔🥺 i am if you are reading right now but thanks to quiec i can say that i will be the smartest girl of this place in the future.
+if you are reading here now yes yes, you will realize how uninformed github user 💔🥺 i am if you are reading right now but thanks to quiec i can say that i will be the smartest girl of this place in the future. 👩🏻‍💻
 <!--
 **carcassau/carcassau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.